 The University of Missouri took a major step forward in 1960 when it combined continuing education and cooperative extension programs.
 Today, continuing education programs in fire and rescue training, law enforcement and many other topics are essential to the livelihood of Missourians.

 In 1972, the University of Missouri and Lincoln University established a unified extension program — the nation's first such partnership between two state land-grant universities.
 Technical assistance for families on small farms and leadership education for African-American youth are results of that successful partnership.

-In 2004, the Office of the Provost at the University of Missouri-Columbia assumed administrative responsibility for the university's statewide extension program.
+In 2004, the Office of the Provost at the University of Missouri assumed administrative responsibility for the university's statewide extension program.

-In 2016, the new vice chancellor of extension and engagement reported directly to the chancellor of the University of Missouri.
+In 2016, the new vice chancellor for extension and engagement reported directly to the chancellor of the University of Missouri.